 2. You have full control of the investments that you make

-Without anyone advising you on your portfolio allocation decision, you have the full discretion on how you want to invest.
+Without anyone advising you on your portfolio allocation decision, you have full discretion on how you want to invest.

 That means you are free to invest:

-- Based on your personal values, such as impact investing or shariah-compliant investing;
+- Based on your personal values, such as impact investing or Shariah-compliant investing;

 - To aim for the highest returns, through frontier technology or making tactical asset allocations;